Avast SecureLine VPN Review 2023: Is It Worth Buying?

 As I wanted to learn more about its log policy, I reached out to the customer support team.
 I was told by Avast’s support team that the service does not record website or application usage, but keeps connection logs.

-Screenshot of Avast SecureLine VPN privacy policy showing it logs some connection data.
+Screenshot of Avast SecureLine VPN privacy policy showing it logs some connection data

 I was displeased when I learned that Avast SecureLine VPN logs some connection data

 Avast is headquartered in the Czech Republic, outside of the Five, Nine, and Fourteen Eyes alliances.
-These are alliances of countries (US, UK, and most European countries) that work together to collect and share intelligence.
+These are alliances of countries (the US, UK, and most European countries) that work together to collect and share intelligence.
 However, the country collaborates with these alliances.
+If you’re worried about a VPN based within one of these intelligence-sharing coalitions, Avast might not be suitable for you.

 Since Avast stores some connection logs, I wouldn’t recommend it for a privacy-minded VPN user.
-With a reputation as one of the top private VPN providers, ExpressVPN has become a stalwart of the privacy sector.
-The company is headquartered in the British Virgin Islands, a jurisdiction with no mandatory data retention laws – and unaffiliated with the five, nine, or fourteen eyes alliance.
-ExpressVPN also performs well on the no-logging front, and has undergone an independent audit with favorable results.
+With a reputation as one of the top private VPN providers, ExpressVPN has become a stalwart in the privacy sector.
+The company is headquartered in the British Virgin Islands, a jurisdiction with no mandatory data retention laws – and unaffiliated with the Five, Nine, or Fourteen Eyes alliance.

 Torrenting — Has Servers Optimized for P2P Sharing